Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Robustness Guarantees

-for some constants $b,B>0$. \end{asp} \begin{remark} We note here that for $\P$ generated from a sub-Gaussian distribution that each $\lambda_i(\X)$ exhibits concentration around its expectation, per \Cref{lem: vershynin covariance estimate}.
-For $\P$ generated from an isotropic distribution, $\Ebb[\lambda_i(\X)] = n~\forall i\in[r]$, so it follows that $\lambda_r\approx\cdots\approx \lambda_1\approx n$ with high probability, indicating $b\approx B$.
-We believe this assumption therefore only omits datasets that have ill-conditioned Gram matrices, or data that is scaled to be of a drastically different size than that of the unit ball in $\real^r$.
-We note that this latter condition is an artifact of the simplifying assumption presented above, and not a reflection of the non-scale-invariance of these techniques. \end{remark}

-To show robustness to noise, we first show that $\Vert\X-\Xh\Vert_\fro$ is small in \Cref{lem: X perturbation bound}.
-Then, we show that for bounded noise the incoherence of the perturbed matrix is at most perturbed by an $\cO(1)$ constant in \Cref{lem: coherence parameter after perturbation}.
-We then show that, for a sufficiently large Bernoulli sample complexity $p$ depending on the incoherence of $\Xh$, that $\Xh$ is recovered with \Cref{alg: M_omega descent} with high probability, formally stated in the following theorem:
+as established in \Cref{lem: X perturbation bound}.
+This quantifies the amount that the drift noise can perturb the dataset by.
+Then, we show that for small enough noise, the incoherence of the perturbed matrix is not drastically changed, and is bounded by an $\cO(1)$ constant in \Cref{lem: coherence parameter after perturbation}.
+This result is important to demonstrate that the sample complexity required for recovery is not pushed out of a feasible range.
+With these results established, we can combine them together to show that for bounded noise, given a sufficiently large Bernoulli sample complexity $p$, that $\Xh$ is recovered with \Cref{alg: M_omega descent} with high probability and that the relative error between $\Xh$ and $\X$ is small.
+This result is formally stated in the following theorem: